L041B/Advanced-Programming-Inpainting/README.md

 This diagram illustrate how a user authenticates with email and password.
 ![Login](public/sdLogin.png)
 ### Recharge user token by admin
-This diagram model a privileged, administrator-only operation, highlighting the authorization checks involved.
+This diagram models a privileged, administrator-only operation, highlighting the authorization checks involved.
 ![Recharge token](public/sdRechargetokenadmin.png)
 ### JWT token validation
 This diagram details the process of verifying a JSON Web Token (JWT) for a protected API route.
 It covers the entire authenticateToken middleware chain.